Drawings of Astronomical Objects as Seen Through the Telescope Eyepiece by Mel Bartels

 M27, the Dumbbell, with interstellar medium.
 25 inch f2.6.

-M57 the Ring Nebula along with IC1296, 30 inch f2.7.
+M57 the Ring Nebula along with IC1296 and IFN, in color, using the 30 inch f2.7 along with the 25 inch f2.6.
 The extended ring's rim is visible in 21.7 skies with OIII filter at 6mm pupil; high power and good seeing for interior stars; intense blue-green with red tinged color.

 M57 the Ring Nebula with the 25 inch f2.6, in color.
 The extended rim is faintly visible.